FabLabUTFSM/CareRobots/Readme.md

 ## Assembly

-Pictures of the assemblyng process.
+Pictures of the assembly process.